litmuschaos/litmus-docs/website/docs/user-guides/reset-password.md

 ## 3. Update password after installation

-After installing Chaos Litmus and entering the default passwords, users will be redirected to the update password page, which is mandatory.
-In the update password modal, enter your Old Password, New Password, and Re-enter New Password.
-Once done, click the Confirm button.
+After installing LitmusChaos and authenticating using the default password in the UI, users will be mandatorily prompted to update the password.
+To update the password, enter the old (default) password, the new password, and re-enter the new password.
+Once done, select the **Confirm** button.

 <img src={require('../assets/user-guides/user-management/reset-password/step-3.PNG').default} />